League One Betting Preview – 22/04/17

 In our League One betting preview we look at the best bets for two selected matches in the third tier.

-Both teams to score (Best priced at 13/20 on BetWay) – BET HERE
+Lee Erwin to score anytime (Best Priced on bet365 at 9/4) – BET HERE